She has had solo shows at the Leslie Lohman Museum (NYC), Neon Heater Gallery (OH), Bucknell University (PA), Rowan

 Mullis teaches 3D Foundations, Sculpture, and Advanced Seminars in Contemporary Art at Penn State University.
 Since 2016, she has been the program coordinator of Penn State's John M. Anderson Endowed Lecture Series hosting 8-10 visiting artists, curators, art educators, and critics per academic year.

-Mullis lives and works with her materials in State College, PA.
+Mullis lives and works with her materials in Pittsburgh, PA.
+She is currently an artist-in-residence at Bunker Projects.

 Sidney Mullis is a sculptor who makes work about puberty, the intimacy of forgetting, the performance of gender, and the resurrection of childhood selves.